christianacca/web-api-starter/docs/github-app-creation.md

 - Store the private key only in Azure Key Vault (uploaded by App Admin Team)
 - Restrict Key Vault access to only necessary personnel and services
 - Use managed identities when accessing the private key from applications

-### Webhook Secret

-- **GitHub Admin Team**: Generate a strong, cryptographically random webhook secret
-- **App Admin Team**: Upload the secret to Key Vault and then delete from local storage
-- Never commit the secret to source control
-- Rotate the secret regularly (recommended: every 90 days)

-#### Webhook Secret Rotation

-**IMPORTANT**: Unlike private keys, webhook secrets do NOT have a sunset period.
-GitHub only allows one active webhook secret at a time per app.
-This means rotation must be carefully coordinated between the GitHub Admin Team and App Admin Team to minimize downtime.

-**Rotation Process:**

-1. **Plan a maintenance window**: Choose a time when webhook processing downtime is acceptable (typically during off-hours)

-2. **GitHub Admin Team**:
-   - Generate a new webhook secret using the same method as initial creation (Step 3)
-   - **DO NOT update GitHub App settings yet**
-   - Securely share the new webhook secret with App Admin Team

-3. **App Admin Team**:
-   - Upload the new webhook secret to the environment's Key Vault:
-     ```powershell
-     cd tools/infrastructure
-     ./upload-github-app-secrets.ps1 -EnvironmentName <env> -WebhookSecret "<new-secret>"
-     ```
-   - Replace `<env>` with the environment name (e.g., `dev`, `prod-na`)
-   - Replace `<new-secret>` with the actual webhook secret from GitHub Admin Team
-   - Verify successful upload
-   - Confirm completion to GitHub Admin Team

-4. **GitHub Admin Team** (after App Admin confirmation):
-   - Update the webhook secret in GitHub App settings immediately
-   - Navigate to GitHub App → General → Webhook secret
-   - Enter the new webhook secret
-   - Save changes

-**Note**: There will be a brief period between when the App Admin Team uploads the new secret and when the GitHub Admin Team updates it in GitHub settings.
-During this time, webhooks will continue to work with the old secret.
-After GitHub Admin updates the secret, any delay in Key Vault cache refresh may cause a brief period of webhook validation failures until the application picks up the new secret from Key Vault.

----

 ## Additional Resources